Techdaudi/alx-system_engineering-devops/README.md

 #!/bin/bash
-Repo to practice using shebang\n
+Repo to practice using shebangn